 From North, Central, and South America:

-Flights via Puerto Rico’s San Juan airport (SJO) are often the most economical.
+Flights via Puerto Rico’s San Juan airport (SJU) are often the most economical.
 There are also direct flights to Martinique and Guadeloupe from New York.
 From Canada, there are direct flights to Antigua, Martinique, and Guadeloupe out of Toronto and Montreal.

 We recommend flying via the USA and then via Puerto Rico.

-There are options to suit most budgets in both Soufiere and Scott’s Head, as well as the south side of the capital city, Roseau.
+There are options to suit most budgets in both Soufriere and Scott’s Head, as well as the south side of the capital city, Roseau.
 You can find apartments, eco-cottages, hotels, shared houses, and camping!